Origami needs the dieline elements to perfectly connect each other. This means a cut or crease line should start exactly where the other one ends.

 A more complex issue may look like this:

 Here we have multiple hanging ends very close to each other.
-Again, as Origami needs to tolerate minimal errors, it has to somehow merge them all into a single point which obviously affect the shape.
+Again, as Origami needs to tolerate minimal errors, it has to somehow merge them all into a single point which obviously affects the shape.
 The effect again will be minimal, but in some cases it may cause further folding problems.

 Intersection With Curved Cuts